 Default judgment proper where defendant fails to plead to complaint. - In original action in attachment where the defendant traversed the affidavit for attachment, but failed to plead to the declaration, (now complaint), judgment by default was properly entered against him.
 First Nat'l Bank v.
-George, 1920-NMSC-025, 26 N.M.
-46, 189 P. 240; see also Ripley v.
-Astec Mining Co., 1892-NMSC-009, 6 N.M.
-415, 28 P. 773.
+George, 26 N.M.
+46, 189 P. 240 (1920).
+See also Ripley v.
+Astec Mining Co., 6 N.M.
+415, 28 P. 773 (1892).

-Judgment rendered during vacation void. - In action of assumpsit by attachment (now ordinary action on contract), where garnishment process was served on the defendant company, judgment rendered during vacation was void.
+Judgment rendered during vacation void. - In action of assumpsit by attachment, (now ordinary action on contract), where garnishment process was served on the defendant company, judgment rendered during vacation was void.
 Staab v.
-Atlantic & Pac.
-R.R., 1886-NMSC-015, 3 N.M.
+Atlantic & P.R.R., 3 N.M.
 (Gild.)
-606, 9 P. 381 (decided under former law).
+606, 9 P. 381 (1886)(decided under former law).

-Order rendered during vacation void. - In an action of assumpsit by attachment (now ordinary action on contract), an order made during vacation, on a motion to quash the attachment proceeding argued and submitted during term, was void for being so made during vacation, and left the motion still pending and undetermined in the court below, and, on appeal from the order, the cause was stricken from the docket.
+As well as order. - In an action of assumpsit by attachment (now ordinary action on contract), an order made during vacation, on a motion to quash the attachment proceeding argued and submitted during term, was void for being so made during vacation, and left the motion still pending and undetermined in the court below, and, on appeal from the order, the cause was stricken from the docket.
 Colter v.
-Marriage, 1886-NMSC-014, 3 N.M.
+Marriage, 3 N.M.
 (Gild.)
-604, 9 P. 383 (decided under former law).
+604, 9 P. 383 (1886)(decided under former law).